IsaacSchemm/DeviantArtFs/README.md

 A .NET / F# library to interact with the [DeviantArt / Sta.sh API.](https://www.deviantart.com/developers/http/v1/20160316)

-If you're using this library in a .NET Framework project and it doesn't run, make sure that the dependencies (FSharp.Core, FSharp.Data, FSharp.Control.AsyncSeq) are installed.
+If you're using this library in a .NET Framework project and it doesn't run, make sure that the dependencies (FSharp.Core, FSharp.Json, FSharp.Control.AsyncSeq) are installed.

 ## Currently unsupported features